NERSC/Shifter-Tutorial/setup.md

 On Windows, install [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

-## If the Docker installation fails
+## If you have problems installing Docker

-You can use http://play-with-docker.com/ to try Docker, but it won't work if all of us try it once!
+You can use http://play-with-docker.com/ to try Docker.
-So use it only as a last resort, and it is up to you to not use any important information (like the Docker hub account) inside it.
+We suggest using pay-with-docker only as a last resort.